Vision & Culture

 Walsin Lihwa Corporation, established in 1966, is not only the leading manufacturer of wire & cable, stainless steel, and resources business in the Greater China region but also a leading real estate developer across the Taiwan Strait.

 Since 1972, Walsin Lihwa has been listed in the Taiwan Stock Exchange.
 With its copper wires, power and communication cables as well as stainless steel widely used in a range of infrastructure projects.
-Walsin Lihwa’s 2021 consolidated revenue exceeds NT$156.7 billion, and the company has more than 7,000 employees.
+Walsin Lihwa’s 2022 consolidated revenue exceeds NT$180.4 billion, and the company has more than 10,000 employees.

 Since the early 1990’s, Walsin Lihwa has been aggressively pursuing growth, which focuses on Mainland China and now has more than 10 sites along the Yangtze River.
 Headquartered in Taipei, Taiwan, Walsin Lihwa has operational sites in Hsinchuang, Yangmei, Taichung, Yenshui, Kaohsiung, Shanghai, Jiangyin, Nanjing, Changshu, Dongguan, Yantai, Japan, Indonesia, Malaysia, U.S.A., Italy, and Sweden, enjoying readily available access to the massive local market.

 Walsin Lihwa’s comprehensive product lines of communication and power wire and cable have long made the company the leader of the power and telecommunications markets in Greater China.
 The stainless steel business manufactures billets and slabs, wire rods, straight bars, seamless pipes and tubes, and is a specialized manufacturer of stainless steel long products in Asia.
 The Resources Business Group is responsible for raw material procurement, price risk control, as well as production and sales of nickel pig iron to provide complete value-added service enabling industry value chain development.
 With its more than 40 years of experience in real estate development and management, Walsin Lihwa also engages in large-scale urban real estate service business in Mainland China.

 Pursuing innovation amid steady growth and seeking diversification while remaining focused on its core businesses, Walsin Lihwa started expansion into the industry sectors of electronic components and parts, financial investment, optoelectronics, printed circuit boards, and semiconductors since the 1980’s by establishing Winbond Electronics, HannStar Board, HannStar Display, and Walsin Technology.
 Therefore, Walsin Lihwa can benefit from sustaining growth momentum by leveraging the experience and achievements in advanced material and semiconductor development at these new ventures.